jere-mie/vgdc-constitution/Executive.md

 2. These positions shall be elected in according to the procedures set forth below and by the board consistent with the below.

-3. The Executive Positions shall each be held with the confidence of the Board, and may be removed on a basis of non-confidence by a *simple-majority* vote of the board.
-The Board may also, by *two-thirds* disband the whole executive and submit for return ballots of election for all executive positions.

-4. Each person who holds or who is elected into an Executive Position shall be a Full Time Undergradute Students at the University of Windsor during the Fall and Winter Semesters (hereinafter "Primary Term") of their term, and shall be Undergraduate Student at the University of Windsor during the Summer and Intersession Semesters immediately prior to their Primary Term.
+3. Each person who holds or who is elected into an Executive Position shall be a Full Time Undergradute Students at the University of Windsor during the Fall and Winter Semesters (hereinafter "Primary Term") of their term, and shall be Undergraduate Student at the University of Windsor during the Summer and Intersession Semesters immediately prior to their Primary Term.

 ### §1.1 Correspondance with the UWSA